jch3xyz/Tea-Cozy/README.md

-# Tea--Cozy
+# Tea Cozy
- Codecademy project demonstrating an understanding of CSS Flexbox
+ Codecademy project demonstrating an understanding of CSS flexbox.